jfsong100/NeVICut/README.md

-# NeVI-Cut: Neural Network Variational Inference Cut Bayes model
+# NeVI-Cut: Neural variational inference for cut-Bayes

 This repository contains:
 - `cutBayesFlow/`: core model and training functions